Fortaleza de Minas

 Fortaleza de Minas is a Brazilian municipality located in the southwest of the state of Minas Gerais.
 Its population as of 2020 was 4,437 people living in a total area of 218 km2.
 The city belongs to the meso-region of Sul e Sudoeste de Minas and to the micro-region of Passos.
 It became a municipality in 1963.

-Location
+Geography

 The city center of Fortaleza de Minas is located at an elevation of 856 meters just south of the regional center of Passos.
 Neighboring municipalities are: Pratápolis (N and NW), Itaú de Minas (N), Passos (NE and E), Jacuí and Bom Jesus da Penha (S and SE), São Sebastião do Paraíso (W).